7-Eleven Class Action

 You do not have to pay any upfront costs of the Class Action.

-The Class Action is funded by a litigation funder, who covers the upfront costs of the Class Action, including the payment of $5 million into Court as security for costs.
+The Class Action is funded by a litigation funder, who covers the upfront costs of the Class Action, including the payment of over $7 million into Court as security for costs.
 This means that you will not be required to contribute any of the upfront costs for the Class Action.

 The Funder is advancing funds to cover the cost of the Class Action and will only be reimbursed if the Class Action succeeds or if there is a settlement with 7-Eleven.
 The Funder assumes all the risk and pays all the costs upfront.